liinko/FFXI_Addons/DropList/README.md

     - This will keep everything in your list, but will not add anything new until it is toggled ON again
     - You can see the tracking status on the top of the list **(ON)** or **(OFF)**

+  - The list can be moved
+    - Windower: click and drag
+    - Ashita: hold shift then click and drag

   - The list does not update when items are removed from inventory (dropped, sold, etc.)

   - (Ashita) Equipping an item with charges (eg. Empress Ring) may cause it to potentially appear on the list